 Real-time processing means that your customers can get verified quicker than if they were using conventional methods.

 Let’s take a closer look at some of the legislation that financial companies need to be aware of.

 Understanding KYC (know your customer) requirements and implementing the necessary checks are an important aspect of onboarding new clients.

 Previously used methods of identification involving taking pictures of documents and/or selfies are not compliant with the highest level of regulations.

-Because it is not deemed highly secure, there are currently no best practices in place in Europe for the use of static images for the purpose of identity verification.
 The current AML legislation seems to view video as a far superior method for identity verifications.

 Below is a list of European financial regulators who already implemented or are in the process of implementing video-based online identification procedures:

 More and more countries are implementing systems that allow for video identification.
 The following is by no means an extensive list, but currently, the procedure is well established in the following European and non-European countries.

 Some of the European members states not on this list are currently in the process of amending legislation to allow for the use of video identification, as are several countries outside of the EU.
 Acceptance and implementation of the process is growing and it’s only a matter of time before it spreads throughout the whole of Europe.